 PROJECT OBJECTIVES 1.
 Each dairy breed shown at State Fair will be eligible for competition.
 That includes Ayrshire, Brown Swiss, Guernsey, Holstein, Jersey and Milking Shorthorn.
 2. Calves will be grown for a feeder calf (not veal) finishing operation.
 All 4-H members will be welcomed to raise calve and enter the project whether they own dairy cattle or not.
 This project is a short-term project.
 It only requires owning a calf from May until the fair.
 Calves will be sold at the livestock auction if the 4-H member wishes.

-**Club officers will be elected at the January 4-H Meeting.
+**Club officers are elected at the January 4-H Meeting.

--- All meetings begin at 7:00 pm at the fairgrounds.
-Registration begins at 6:45 pm.
+-- All meetings begin at 7:00 pm at the fairgrounds (unless otherwise stated).
+Registration begins at 6:40 pm.

 -- In case of bad weather, watch for a text message, email or your local television stations for meeting info.